List of Wu-Tang Clan affiliates: Black Knights

 One of the many Wu-affiliates to debut on The Swarm compilation, the Californian group Black Knights was originally associated with the group North Star (also from California) with whom they recorded as Black Knights of the North Star.
 However, the groups have since separated.
-The group originally consisted of Crisis, Doc Doom (deceased), Rugged Monk and Holocaust.
+The group originally consisted of Crisis, Doc Doom (deceased), Rugged Monk and Holocaust (deceased).
 Holocaust changed moniker to Warcloud and left the group in 2001 to concentrate on a solo career and his many collaborations outside the Wu-empire, which include a long-running fellowship with underground collective Da Monstar Mob (w/ producer Skarekrow) and, in 2006, Blue Sky Black Death.

 In 2001, the Black Knights released their debut album in only promo form Every Night Is A Black Knight with limited distribution, and also reunited with NorthStar for the closing song (titled "Black Knights of the North Star") on NorthStar's debut album.
 In 2005, they re-released their debut to worldwide distribution through CHAMBERMUSIK.com.
 Doc Doom was shot and killed in Compton, CA, on February 11, 2007.
 A compilation album of old and new material appeared in 2010.
 Their song "Caught Up" was in the 2007 anime television series Afro Samurai in episode 3 with a slightly different beat and added instrumentation.
 Rugged Monk and Crisis recorded a trio of albums along with Red Hot Chili Peppers guitarist John Frusciante: The Medieval Chamber, The Almighty, and Excalibur.